Munchausen Syndrome by Proxy: The Rare Mental Health Problem Behind the Gypsy Rose Case

 Munchausen syndrome by proxy survivors may remain physically or emotionally impaired, Dr. Feldman says.
 Many report depression and or post-traumatic stress disorder that overshadows their adulthood.
 Survivors of Munchausen syndrome by proxy are less likely to seek medical care as adults, which could lead to undiagnosed illnesses.

-Gypsy is currently serving 10 years in prison after pleading guilty to second-degree murder.
-As far as the abuser, jail time is unusual in cases of Munchausen syndrome by proxy.
+Gypsy is currently serving 10 years in prison after pleading guilty to second-degree murder in her mother’s death.
+Dee Dee wasn’t found out until after her death, but it’s unusual for perpetrators of Munchausen syndrome by proxy to get jail time for their abuse.
 “That’s unfair considering that the estimated mortality rate of Munchausen syndrome by proxy is as high as 9 percent, making it one of most lethal forms of child abuse,” he says.
 Caregivers may not always intend to kill their victims, but repeated induced illnesses can lead to death.

 Another Munchausen syndrome by proxy case that made headlines involved the death of a five-year-old boy.
 While hospitalized, the boy’s sodium levels increased dramatically and he ultimately passed away.
 His mother, Lacey Spears, had documented her son’s long history of health problems on a blog and on Facebook.
 She was charged with second-degree murder for injecting sodium into the feeding tube in his stomach.

 Not all Munchausen-by-proxy cases end in murder.
 Typically, parental rights are terminated and the parent may be placed on probation.
 Often times the victims may not even realize what happened until much later when their parents are removed from the house.
 “When the parent is taken away, it’s like losing a parent ten times over because even when mistreated, people still love their parents, and then they must come to grips with the reason their parent was taken away,” Johnston says.